Packing & Survival Tips for Moving With Babies & Toddlers - Baby Chick

 Before Moving Day

-1. Supply Shopping!
+1. Go Supply Shopping

-Stock up on packing tape, moving boxes, seasonal storage bins, bubble wrap, protective paper, stretch wrap, trash bags (oh SO many trash bags), and large permanent markers.
+Stock up on packing tape, moving boxes, seasonal storage bins, bubble wrap, protective paper, stretch wrap, trash bags (oh, SO many trash bags), and large permanent markers.
 I’d recommend you purchase more than you think you will possibly need and keep your receipt to return whatever you don’t use.
-Over stocking your supplies will eliminate running back and forth to the store 193,729,484 times with your tots in tow.
+Overstocking your supplies will eliminate running back and forth to the store 193,729,484 times with your tots in tow.

 2. Sort Out Your Storage

-After consulting with the owner of a premier local moving service, the biggest takeaway was the advice to have all of your boxes in one convenient area of your home (preferably your garage) so that the movers aren’t wasting precious time going from room to room to gather up boxes and can load directly onto the truck.
-If you’re being charged by the hour, this not only saves you time, but major cash.
-While this concept made perfect sense, there was one slight snag.
-Our garage was stuffed and there would simply be no space to put all of our boxes in anticipation of the move.
-So first things first, we had to sort out storage spaces.
-This means a complete clean out of your attic and garage.
-We dedicated an entire 3 day weekend to this process and had a family member come to lend a hand with the kiddos.
-Several car loads to Salvation Army later, we had a clean slate to start prepping for our move.
+While this concept made perfect sense, there was one snag.
+Our garage was stuffed, and there was no space to put all our boxes in anticipation of the move.
+So, we first had to sort out storage spaces.
+This meant a complete cleanout of the attic and garage.
+We dedicated an entire three-day weekend to this process and had a family member lend a hand with the kiddos.
+Several car loads to Salvation Army later, we had a clean slate to prep for our move.

 3. Pack By Category

-• Decor/seasonal items
+• Decor and seasonal items

 • Wall art